UMR-CNRM/snowtools/doc/source/misc/install.rst

     Next to the Interpreter line clic "add interpreter" -> "add local interpreter"

+    choose
+    environment: new environment
+    type: "virtuelenv"
+    python base:
-    choose "virtuelenv environment" from the left-hand list, on the right-hand side of the dialog choose the location and a base interpreter (typically the system python install /usr/bin/python3.XX)
+    choose the location and a base interpreter (typically the system python install /usr/bin/python3.XX)
+    location: choose the location and name of your environment

-    Hint: tick the "inherit global site-packages" check box for the --system-site-packages option.
+    Hint: tick the "inherit packages from base interpreter" check box for the --system-site-packages option.

     clic the "Ok" button.

 3. source the virtual environment
+"""""""""""""""""""""""""""""""""

 .. code-block:: bash

     source ./<pathtovenv>/nameofmyenv/bin/activate

 now the commandline prompt should start with ``(nameofmyenv)`` and thus look like ``(nameofmyenv) username@host:~$`` for example.

+4. install build dependencies
+""""""""""""""""""""""""""""""
-4. install build dependencies ``meson-python``, ``meson`` and ``ninja`` inside the virtual environment.
+``numpy>=1.24.4``, ``meson-python`` and ``ninja`` inside the virtual environment.

 .. code-block:: bash

-        pip install meson-python meson ninja
+        pip install numpy>=1.24.4 meson-python ninja

 .. note::